erkanerol/erkanerol.github.io/content/post/debugging-k8s-services.md

 +++
 categories = ["Software","k8s","EN"]
-date = "2021-02-28T11:00:00+03:00"
+date = "2021-02-28T16:00:00+03:00"
 title = "Debugging k8s services: 3 tools for 3 scenarios"
-keywords = ["Software", "k8s", "Kubernetes"]
+keywords = [ "kubectl", "kubefwd", "telepresence"]
 weight = 1
 +++

-Let's assume you are developing some services which run on Kubernetes and you want to debug that services.
+While developing/debugging applications that serve some services on k8s in production, you need some tools/commands.
 This blog post explains three different scenarios+tools for you.

 > Please ping me if there is something wrong. https://twitter.com/erkan_erol_